 When your triceps brachii, spinal extensors, and quadriceps muscles work together, it enhances muscle strength.
 Then, it ultimately lowers blood pressure and blood sugar.
 It helps improve posture and is mild therapy for asthma patients.

-Yoga can be a lifestyle for some people and a way to keep the body and mind healthy for others.
-Experts believe in yoga for diabetes management.
+Experts and studies prove a 10 min regular yoga session can be helpful for diabetes management.
 If you are skeptical about it, do give it a try, and see the results for yourself.
 However, it demands complete commitment from your side and your lifestyle choices.
 If you are serious about keeping your health on top, follow this guide based on yoga for diabetes.